Zany80/Zany80/README.md

 someone else does it it will not happen.

 Licensing note: some utility files have been borrowed from various open-source projects.
-Their code is organized by source in src/lib, and all have been included in accordance with their respective licenses.
+Their code is organized by source in src/third_party/, and all have been included in accordance with their respective licenses.
 A single LICENSE file should be available in each folder (if it's missing, please file a ticket).

+Headers for these projects are in headers/SIMPLE/third-party/, and the same organizational structure applies.

 [cfgpath.h](https://github.com/Malvineous/cfgpath) is in the public domain, credit and appreciation goes to Malvineous.